-Homeownership Assistance Programs in DC Pt.
-1: Resources to Help You Buy A Home
+Homeownership Assistance Programs In DC: Resources To Help You Buy A Home (Part 1)

 If you are interested in buying your own home in the District, there are multiple programs and resources available that can help make the purchase easier and more affordable.
 In the first part of our series on Washington, D.C. homeownership assistance programs, we outline the Home Purchase Assistance Program, a city-sponsored program that offers interest-free loans to help cover down payments as well as help with closing costs.

 The Home Purchase Assistance Program offers interest-free loans to help qualified low- to moderate-income applicants come up with a down payment to buy a home in the district.
 The Department of Housing and Community Development program can also assist applicants with closing costs for the purchase of a condo, house, or coop.

 The maximum loan available through the program is $40,000, plus a maximum of $4,000 in additional funds for closing costs.
 The payments on the interest-free loans are deferred for a five-year period, and the loan is amortized over 40 years.